-If you have a smaller space but want a substantial bounty, try growing green beans!
-There are both pole and bush style green beans—bush style green beans do not require support while pole green beans require staking.
+Try growing green beans if you have a smaller space but want a substantial bounty!
+There are both pole and bush-style green beans—bush-style green beans do not require support, while pole green beans require staking.
 Wait to plant seeds until the ground temperature is over 48 degrees.

 I love growing my pole beans on trellises with sweet pea flowers.
 It makes for a lovely presentation.

 To Harvest: the more you pick green beans, the more green beans will grow.
 I recommend picking early in the morning—they will be sweeter then.
-You’ll know green beans are ready to be picked when they easily snap.
+You’ll know green beans are ready to pick when they snap easily.

-Also, it requires little space to grow, can be grown in containers, or as part of your flower garden.
+Also, it requires little space and can be grown in containers or as part of your flower garden.